My-projects-Files/Mark-2-Cyber-security/Tools-of-the-trend/Database/README.md

       username = analyst10

 **Numberic data** : it is the data consisting of numbers, such as count of log in attempts. unlike string ,mathematical operations can be performed on number data.

+**Date and Time data** : Data representing a data and /or time.

+## Common Operators for working with numeric & data and time data

+    Operation:  =, > ,< , < >, >=, <=

+    EX: SELECT *
+        FROM log_in
+        WHERE time > '18:00';

+## JOIN
+This helps when we need information from two different tables in a database. since we will be working with two tables, we need a way to tell SQL what table we picking.
+To join two tables we need to identify the shared common column between those two tables.
+Now we can connect them using a primary key and foreign key setup.

+          <Table_name>.<column_name>

+        Ex: employees.employee_id & machines.employee_id

+**NULL values** : Thsi can be values that are not assigned. it represents a missing value due to any reason.

+**Primary Key**:
+It is a column in a database table that uniquely identifies each row in that table.

+**Characteristics**

+  - **Unique** : No two rows can have same values
+  - **Not Null** : The values can not be Null
+  - **Immutable** : The Values of the key cannot change

+**Foreign Key**:
+it is a column in one table that refers to the primary key in another table.
+It is used to link two tables together.

+### Type of Join

+- **INNER JOIN** : This returns rows matching on a specified column that exists in more than one table.
+With this common key pairs will be collected and the data in those columns will be combined into a single table.

+      EX: SELECT username, office, OS
+          FROM emp
+          INNER JOIN mac ON emp.emp_id = mac.emp_id;

+- **OUTER JOIN** : They are used to Combine rows from two (or) more tables based on a related column, and importantly , they include rows that do not have a match in the other tables.

+### Type of outer joints

+- **LEFT JOIN** : It returns all of the records of the first table, but only returns rows of the second table that match on a specified column.
+- **RIGHT JOIN** : It returns all of the records of the second table, but only returns rows from the first table that match on a specified column.
+- **FULL OUTER JOIN** : This will returns all records from both tables. if a row dont have any value for a column then it will return as null.

+Similar to inner join, outer join combine two tables together